Alabama Road Trip No. 50

 Experience Other Area Attractions

 For a small community, Dauphin Island offers visitors access to a variety of area attractions that will keep the family busy.
 West End Beach has acres of beautiful sand beaches with lifeguards, showers and air-conditioned facilities as well as a water-slide for kids of all ages.
 Vendors provide chairs, umbrellas, boogie boards and food.
-Expect to pay a $2 entrance fee for parking in addition to $3 per person over age 12.
 Many island businesses offer specials that include passes and discounts.

 At Fort Gaines (51 Bienville Blvd.; 251-861-6992), you will see cannons, a working blacksmith, stables, bunkers and more.
 The historic Civil War fort was instrumental in the Battle for Mobile Bay – the battle from which Adm.
 David Farragut coined the phrase “Damn the torpedoes!
 Full speed ahead!”
 The view from atop the fort is striking as you can see the Sand Island Lighthouse in the distance.
 The lighthouse is listed as one of the most endangered in the country due to erosion and damage by hurricanes.